 Away from the pitch is no different.
 It is a minority of football fans that cause problems and rugby cannot claim to be free of these problems.
 The difference is that violent football fans make the front pages because football is the more popular sport whereas reports of violent rugby fans tend to be buried deeper within the pages of the national press if they are covered at all.

 Twickenham residents have long complained about fan behaviour on match days and in 2015 there were reports of widespread problems in Cardiff following Wales versus England in the Six Nations.
 Incidents included bottles being thrown from the top tier of the stadium and reports of fighting amongst fans.
 As recently as April this year, a match in France was halted due to a mass brawl between fans and players.

 Football has its problems on and off the pitch and so does rugby.
 Neither has the moral high ground but both can learn a lot from each other.
 Instead of making divisive comments both should be looking to each other for learning points that will allow each sport to grow and develop.
-Most rugby fans are football fans too but the same cannot be said for most football fans.
+Most rugby fans are football fans too, you’ll even see fans wearing rugby jerseys buying England football tickets.
 The only way to change that is to drop the superior attitude many within the game display towards our round ball parent.
 It’s the only way the game of rugby will grow.